 Generally speaking, going Green means spending lots of Greens.
-You can save money in the long run but you sometimes have to pay more up front.
-Also having a GREEN weed free lawn can cost a lot of GREEN too.
-It can cost $300-$500 a year for lawn fertilizer and weed killer.
+Having a GREEN weed free lawn can can cost $300-$500 a year, just for lawn fertilizer and weed killer!

 All you need is this:

 - Sugar feeds beneficial microbes, insects, and worms

 - Sugar won’t cause allergic reactions in people or pets

 - Sugar will fortify grass while discouraging weeds

 - Sugar is easy to apply

 - Sugar will not only make your lawn green … but ‘green’, that is free from chemicals that damage the soil, our water supply, and ourselves.

 - Increasing nutrients and enhancing the absorption of those nutrients